agilize/terraform-provider-jumpcloud/docs/GOLANGCI-LINT.md

   uses: golangci/golangci-lint-action@v3
   with:
     version: v1.57.0
-    args: --timeout=5m --disable=goanalysis_metalinter --config=.golangci.yml
+    args: --timeout=5m --config=.golangci.yml
     skip-cache: true
 ```

-We explicitly disable the `goanalysis_metalinter` to prevent compatibility issues with Go 1.22 and use a custom configuration file (`.golangci.yml`).
+We use a custom configuration file (`.golangci.yml`) that is configured to work with Go 1.22 by disabling problematic linters.

 ## Configuration File